python-control/python-control/doc/optimal.rst

 toolbox and it can sometimes be tricky to get the optimization to converge.
 If you are getting errors when solving optimal control problems or your solutions do not seem close to optimal, here are a few things to try:

+* The initial guess matters: providing a reasonable initial guess is often needed in order for the optimizer to find a good answer.
+For an optimal control problem that uses a larger terminal cost to get to a neighborhood of a final point, a straight line in the state space often works well.

 * Less is more: try using a smaller number of time points in your optimiation.
 The default optimal control problem formulation uses the